YingJiunLu/ANT/README.md

-## ANT+
+ANT+
-#1.Hardware
+=
+Hardware
+-
 Log in to the Raspberry Pi, then insert the ANT+ receiver.
-Check that the receiver is recognized by running
+Check that the receiver is recognized by running <br>
   $ dmesg | tail

+Software
+-